Nickartze/Dashboard-Projects/C + T Coffe Shop Sales 2023(Jan - Jun)/README.md

 where product_category = 'coffee' or product_category = 'tea')a;
 ````

-### available coffee and tea product types and details
+## Available coffee and tea product types and details
 ````
 select distinct product_category, product_type, product_detail
 from coffee_shop_sales